Ben Sasse: China

 Huawei's CFO Meng Wanzhou, daughter of the company's founder Ren Zhengfei, was arrested in Canada on December 1, 2018, at the request of U.S. authorities.
 Sasse said that China is undermining U.S. national security interests, often "using private sector entities", and "Americans are grateful that our Canadian partners have arrested the chief financial officer."

-In 2020, Sasse delivered a commencement speech to his high school alma mater in which he attacked China over the COVID-19 pandemic.
-The Omaha World-Herald reported that the remarks drew criticism from Sasse's Democratic opponent and a board member of the high school who endorsed Sasse's Democratic opponent; an official statement from the public school board disavowed responsibility for Sasse's comments.
+In May 2020, Sasse delivered a graduation speech to the graduating class of 2020 at Fremont High School in Nebraska, his high school alma mater, in which he attacked China over the COVID-19 pandemic.
+The local newspaper Omaha World-Herald reported that his remarks drew criticism from Sasse's Democratic opponent and a board member of Fremont High School who endorsed Sasse's Democratic opponent.
+The public school board also issued an official statement and disavowed its responsibility for Sasse's comments.
 A spokesperson for Sasse defended the remarks, reiterating Sasse's criticisms and saying that students were mature enough to hear the truth.

 Congressional term limits

-Sasse pledged to support a constitutional amendment setting time limits on the terms in office for U.S. senators and representatives.
+Sasse pledged to support a constitutional amendment setting term limits on the terms in office for U.S. senators and representatives.
 In the 117th Congress, he cosponsored a bill for a constitutional amendment that would limit senators to two terms and representatives to three.

 Sasse has proposed repealing the Seventeenth Amendment to the United States Constitution.
 Repealing that amendment would give state legislatures the power to select senators, eliminating the requirement that senators be elected by popular vote.

 Criminal justice

-Sasse voted against the bipartisan criminal justice reform legislation, FIRST STEP Act, which passed by unanimous consent.
+Sasse voted against the bipartisan criminal justice reform legislation, FIRST STEP Act, which passed with near-unanimous consent.
 The bill passed 87–12 on December 18, 2018.